By: Marilyn L. Davis

 I think that I can offer the reader ways to improve their lives or their writing.
 Does that read egotistical?

 I understand my readers; however, when I’m writing, I try to think of one person; it makes my writing more conversational.
-I’m sure there are some out there who envision themselves writing as if they’re giving a Ted Talk to a crowded room.
+I’m sure some envision themselves writing as if they’re giving a Ted Talk to a crowded room.

 That link would not have been beneficial to my readers.

-However, I took the time to read all of his links and decided that it was good information for his readers.
+However, I took the time to read all of his links and decided that it was useful for his readers.

 I know my place, sharing what works for me.
 Period.